15 Best Things to Do in Palatka (FL)

 Ravine Gardens State Park

-Ravine Gardens State Park is one of nine Florida parks that were built during the New Deal-era.
-It’s particularly known for its ravines, some of which are more than 100 feet deep.
+Within Palatka’s limits you can explore one of the nine Florida state parks built during the New Deal era.
+As you might guess, Ravine Gardens State Park is particularly known for its sharp ravines, some of which are more than 100 feet deep.

 4. Palatka Murals